nim-lang/website/jekyll/community.md

 A good place for general user-submitted articles and content.
 For instance, things like random howtos, tutorials, notes, links to interesting content, and so on.
-Also a good place to post material or ideas that come up during forum or IRC chats, for instance.
+It's also a good place to post material or ideas that come up during forum or IRC chats, for instance.

-It's hosted on github, but also very easy for anyone to edit and share quickly, without needing to make pull requests.
+It's hosted on GitHub, but also very easy for anyone to edit and share quickly, without needing to make pull requests.

 * [Nim wiki](https://github.com/nim-lang/Nim/wiki)